inductiva/docs/docs/swan/1.tutorials/3.modeling-waves-in-polynyas/sections/section2.md

+---
-# Run the Scenarios on Inductiva
+title: Run the Scenarios on Inductiva
+description: ""
+seo:
+ title: “”
+ description: “”
+---

 ## Running the Baseline S0 Scenario
 The following Python script runs the simulation for the configuration `S0/polynya2D_20211007`.
 Save the following code as a `.py` file inside the `tutorial` directory before running it.